Skip to Content

 4

 Figure B6ii.
-Changes in the extent of invasive non-native species in freshwater, marine (coastal), and terrestrial environments of Great Britain, 1960 to 2020.
+Changes in the extent (as listed in table B6i) of invasive non-native species in freshwater, marine (coastal) and terrestrial environments of Great Britain, 1969 to 2022

 Source: Botanical Society of Britain & Ireland; British Trust for Ornithology; UK Centre for Ecology & Hydrology; Marine Biological Association; National Biodiversity Network.